 - Apply for a birth certificate.
 To apply for a birth certificate, it is necessary to complete a birth registration form.
 When a mother gives birth in the hospital, the hospital will request a parent complete the form and will then submit it to the appropriate agency.
-Some states automatically mail a copy of the birth certificate to the parents, but it may be necessary to request a copy.
+Some states automatically mail a copy of the birth certificate to the parents, but you may need to request a copy.

 - Determine whether you can take a leave from work.
 The Family and Medical Leave Act grants eligible workers the right to take 12 weeks of unpaid leave during a 12-month period after the birth or adoption of a child or after the placement of a foster child into your home.
-An employee may qualify if employed for 1250 hours during a 12-month period, if employed by the employer for at least 12 months, and the employer has at least 50 employees within a 75-mile radius.
 During an employee's absence, the employer must continue providing the same healthcare coverage as before the leave and must keep the employee's job open.

 - Know your right to nurse in public.
 The federal Right to Breastfeed Act allows a woman the right to breastfeed anywhere on federal property that the mother and the child have a right to be on.
-Some states have their own laws that allow a woman to breastfeed anywhere in public.
-In some states, a woman can sue in civil court for violations of the law.
+Many states also have laws that address breastfeeding in public.

 New Parent Checklist: Returning to Work